 While not the most obvious or exciting feature in your outdoor space, landscape edging is still important.
-Whatever type of patio or path you build—concrete, brick, pavers or loose materials—some kind of edging is necessary.
+Whatever type of patio or path you build—concrete, brick, pavers or loose materials—some type of edging is necessary.

 These borders serve three main purposes: